populationgenomics/team-docs/getting_started.md

 projects without getting approval first.
 For example, when copying data to an on-premise HPC system or your laptop, you've effectively changed the permission controls that were on the data.
-Not only does this increase the risk of data breaches, but such usage would generally not be covered by our ethics approvals.
+Not only does this increase the risk of data breaches, but such usage is generally not covered by our ethics approvals.
 Keep in mind that any non-public genomic data is highly sensitive.
 Leaving the data in the cloud also avoids incurring any egress costs that apply when downloading the data.

 ## Hail